ARTICLE I: NAME

 Whenever in these Bylaws notice to Active Members is required, the Electronic mailing of such notices to the last known Electronic mailing address of these Members shall constitute notice.

-A. The Board of Directors shall hold its first meeting within thirty (30) days following the Annual Meeting of the Members
+- The Board of Directors shall hold its first meeting within sixty (60) days, in January following the Annual Meeting of the Members

 ARTICLE XI: NOMINATIONS